 I did like this, but not as much as most of the other stories, and I rated it just four stars.
 Just as it was hard to understand some of Miles' earlier accomplishments, how he inspired others, and most especially how he attracted the attention of strong, intelligent, beautiful women, it was equally difficult undertanding the actions and motives of Vorkosigan House Armsman Roic, the how and why of his attraction to Taura.
 It didn't seem to fit what we had previously seen of his persona, mainly that he was a clumsy bumbler, not prepared for the high stakes security needed by the Vorkosigans.
 But once again it proved that the Vorkosigan's strength was not just in their own abilities, but in their uncanny knack in choosing superlative people to serve with them.
 Both Roic and Taura foil yet another attempt on the life of a Vorkosigan, in this case the soon-to-be Lady Ekaterin.
 Roic is rewarded with time off, which he intends to spend with Taura as long as she remains on Barrayar.

 Miles was obviously inspired by his mother, and while he is attracted to other strong-willed women, they have all been unique and different in personality.
-I guess it's just a coincidence several of their names begin with "E." His first crush was Elena Bothari, but she rebuffed him because of his ties to Barrayar, and she had learned self-sufficiency in her duties with the Dendarii.
+I guess it's just a coincidence several of their names begin with "E." His first crush was Elena Bothari, but she rebuffed him because of his ties to Barrayar, which she wished to escape, and she had learned self-sufficiency in her duties with the Dendarii.
 Then came Elli Quinn, now Admiral Quinn, to whom Miles had handed off control of the Dendarii fleet.
 Ekaterin is different though, not in beauty or intelligence, but because her strengths were not as visible, due to her emotional state.
-She had proved she was brave by her actions on Komarr, which few beyond Miles knew about, because it involved sensitive security issues.
+She had proved she was brave by her actions on Komarr, which few beyond Miles knew about since it involved sensitive security issues.
 I had already been spoiled about their relationship, but so far don't know much about later stories.
 Miles' wild mercenary days are behind him, but it's obvious the Vorkosigans still have enemies, some of whom may return in the future.
 I hope to remain spoiler free about that.
 For now I just want to think about Miles and Ekaterin's happiness.